mongodb/docs/source/includes/fact-save-pipeline.rst

    .. step:: Click the save dropdown button

-      In the aggregation pipeline pane, click the :guilabel:`Save` drop-down menu and select ``Save as``.
+      In the :guilabel:`Aggregations` pane, click the :guilabel:`Save` drop-down menu and select ``Save as``.

       .. figure:: /images/compass/query-save-pipeline-as.png